instagibbs/bolts/XX-eltoo-peer-protocol.md

 We use MuSig2 multisignature algorithm to close eltoo channels.
-This allows a healthy operating channel to appear to be a single pubkey output even after being spent, reducing fees in the common case.
+This allows a healthy operating channel to appear to be a single pubkey output even after being spent, reducing fees in the common case and increasing the anonymity set.

 It's critically important that nonces are never re-used, giving the recommendation that the nonces be wiped in between sessions.